KLAF-LD

 KLAF-LD (channel 14) is a low-power television station in Lafayette, Louisiana, United States, affiliated with NBC.
-It is owned by Allen Media Broadcasting alongside Fox affiliate KADN-TV (channel 15).
-Both stations share studios on Eraste Landry Road in Lafayette, while KLAF-LD's transmitter is located near Scott, Louisiana.
+It is owned by Allen Media Group alongside Fox affiliate KADN-TV (channel 15).
+The two stations share studios on Eraste Landry Road in Lafayette; KLAF-LD's transmitter is located near Scott, Louisiana.

 Even though KLAF-LD airs a digital signal of its own, it only covers the immediate Lafayette area.
-Therefore, in order to expand its broadcasting radius, KLAF-LD is simulcast in high definition on KADN-TV's second digital subchannel (15.2, hence the NBC 15.2 branding) from a transmitter south of Church Point.
+Therefore, in order to expand its broadcasting radius, KLAF-LD is simulcast in high definition on KADN-TV's second digital subchannel (hence the NBC 15.2 branding) from a transmitter south of Church Point.